Religious Diversity & Bridgebuilding

 Bridging the Gap Films

 The following films offer a variety of insights and perspectives into the hard and important work of bridgebuilding.
-The “Listening is a Superpower” film is instructional in nature, while the others focus on telling stories of the work.
+“Listening is a Superpower” is an instructional video that features BTG founder Simon Greer leading viewers through the development of a listening skillset.
+Other videos focus on telling the stories of the work.
 Whether you use these films in a class, with a student group, or simply to gain insight into BTG’s programming, we hope they serve as a catalyst for your own bridgebuilding work on your campus and in your community.

 Many thanks to the Nantucket Project for producing these films.